Crypto Currency Research Data from Coin-Market Cap without Survivorship Bias

 ## # Groups: slug [3]

-## timestamp id slug name symbol ref_cur open high low
+## id slug name symbol timestamp ref_cur_id ref_cur_name

 Alternatively, we could determine the price of these coins in other currencies.
 A list of such currencies is available as fiat_list()